Where to View Wildlife in Canmore

 Elk – brown body, darker neck, large tan rump patch, back-slanting antlers.

-Male elk have the huge antler rack and are even more dangerous in the rutting season from September to October.
+Male elk have a huge antler rack and are even more dangerous in the rutting season from September to October.

 Moose – long legs, shoulder hump, shovel-like antlers, built like a horse with a long snout.